 These two common household spices can be easily added to just about any recipe and are great for immunity.
-Ginger decrease inflammation, the root cause of sore throat and sinus issues.
-The Sulphur content of garlic gives it many benefits in the way of immunity and chronic illnesses.
+Ginger can help decrease inflammation, the root cause of sore throat and sinus issues.* The Sulphur content of garlic gives it many benefits in the way of immunity and chronic illnesses.

-While spinach contains a high dose of vitamin C, which we know is important for immunity, it also contains antioxidants such as beta carotene, which play a role in immune health.
-The vitamin benefits of spinach are released and more easily absorbed by the body when it is lightly cooked, much the same with broccoli.
+While spinach contains a high dose of vitamin C, which we know is important for immunity, it also contains antioxidants such as beta carotene, which can play a role in immune health.* The vitamin benefits of spinach are released and more easily absorbed by the body when it is lightly cooked, much the same with broccoli.

 Eat a diet high in fruits and vegetables to keep your immune system stronger.

 It is not uncommon to hear the excuse that healthy foods are more expensive.
 This may be the so in some cases but when you are sick you may miss work, pay for doctor visits, and fill prescriptions.
 These expenses, and others, add up quickly and often outweigh spending a little extra on immune boosting foods to prevent these illnesses.